nununoisy/gb-presenter-rs/README.md

     - Supported on LSDj 5.x and up.
     - Support for `HFF` detection is planned.
     - Support for loop detection for tracker-exported GBS files is planned.
+- Loop detection for VGM files is supported.

 ## Installation